walterhiggins/WMPJS/README.md

 ## Recipe 1: Rolling Dice

 Traditional board-games such as Ludo, Monopoly and Snake & Ladders all have an element of chance.
 Success is sometimes down solely to luck and the roll of the dice.
-In this first recipe we're going to create a Javascript module which mimics a 6-sided dice (the standard dice that comes with most board-games).
-We'll use this module in later recipes to give random greetings to players who join the game.
+In this recipe we're going to create a Javascript module which mimics a 6-sided dice (the standard dice that comes with most board-games).
+We'll reuse this module in later recipes to give random greetings to players who join the game.

-In this recipe, I'll walk you through creating your very first Javascript module using the gedit programming editor.
+In this recipe, I'll walk you through creating your very first *reusable* Javascript module.

 ### Randomness
 When you throw a 6-sided dice, there's no way of knowing what the throw will be, it can be any number between 1 and 6 but it's impossible to know ahead of time what the number will be.
 The number which is thrown is said to be 'Random'.
 Computers can also provide random numbers.
 In the Javascript programming language there's a special method of getting a random number `Math.random()` .
 In this recipe we'll use this method to get a random number.